oskarsh/ReactNativeJunior/README.md

 I do not like to write Boilerplate Code over and over again to provide basic functionality.

 The Vision for ReactNativeJunior is to provide a minimalistic version of a Basic React Native App to quickly Bootstrap a new Project.
 The Goal is to use as few dependencies as possible giving you as much flexibility as possible.
-I do not use a state managment System since it is most often not needed and adds complexity